kordastilab/ImmunoCluster/README.md

 ## 3\.
 Dimensionality reduction and clustering

-Run the UMAP on selected lineage markers, downampling to 2000 cells per sample. tSNE is also supported.
+immunoCluster supports multiple different dimensionality reduction algorithms and has UMAP and tSNE functionality implemented below with the ability to downsample before running the algorithms.
+We run both UMAP and tSNE on selected lineage markers, downsampling to 1000 cells per sample to reduce runtime.
+The dimensionality reductions are stored in the reducedDimanmes slot and any other dimensionality reduction, like PCA, can also be stored in the SCE object in parallel.

 ``` r
 require(umap)